Can I get a credit card?

 We have teamed up with Creditec* to help you compare credit card deals and check your eligibility in minutes.
 You will be able to find out which credit cards you are most likely to be accepted for through a soft credit check, which will not affect your credit score.
 You can then tailor your personalised list to sort cards by the features that matter most to you.
 This could mean filtering for the type of credit card you want, sorting the list by the rate of interest or highlighting the cards you are most likely to be successful in applying for.
 You can click here to compare deals*.

-What is a credit card and who are they for?
+What is a credit card and who is eligible for one?

 Credit cards allow you to borrow money up to a certain limit.
 You then pay back the amount borrowed either in full or in monthly instalments.
 How much you can borrow will be decided by your credit card provider.
 It can range from a few hundred to a few thousand pounds.
 If you are unable to pay back the amount borrowed in full each month, you will usually pay interest.
 The exception would be if you have a credit card that charges no interest for a set period of time.